davegoblue/TestCodingShortcuts/README.md

 * RiskRuin_v001 uses exponents to calculate risk of ruin for games with integer outcomes
 * RiskRuin_v001 compares theory with simulation
 * RiskRuin_v001 compares theory with two forms of simulation (simulations very close, theory somewhat more conservative); next step is to optimize memory so this can be run for a larger number of attempts
+* RiskRuin_v001 corrected algorithm for finding p to solve polynomial when first run finds an inflection point prior to nBuckets